 AMC is developing a pathway to become net zero.

 In keeping with the scientific consensus on global warming and the latest recommendation from the Intergovernmental Panel on Climate Change (IPCC), in 2019, AMC adopted a goal of achieving ‘net zero’ greenhouse gas emissions no later than 2050, with a goal of 45 percent reduction from 2010 levels by 2030.
-To meet these ambitious climate targets, AMC is developing a Net Zero Strategic Plan—a roadmap that will set forth our strategic vision for the production, consumption, and conservation of energy at AMC facilities and from our operations.
+To meet these ambitious climate targets, AMC has developed a Net Zero Strategic Plan—a roadmap that sets forth our strategic vision for the production, consumption, and conservation of energy at AMC facilities and from our operations.

 AMC has long been conscious of and taken responsibility for the impacts created by our use and enjoyment of the outdoors.
 In 2003, we began compiling data on our operational carbon footprint (primarily heating, electricity, and vehicles).
 We adopted what was then the IPCC’s goal of reducing our net carbon footprint by 80 percent below our average 2004-2005 operational baseline by 2050.

 Considerable progress has been made to date, including but not limited to: